Digital Photography Tips, Tutorials and Resources

 - More performance

 All the major competitors to Lightroom offer trials, which you should take advantage of.
-Each tool is different, with no clear winner for every photographer.
+Each tool is different, and there’s no clear winner for every photographer.

 - Capture One: For the some of the best color science, tethering functionality, and near Photoshop-grade layer tools